-Just when we thought royal baby mania was cooling down, there's another big event on the horizon that's set to exceed all our royal-watching dreams.
+Just when we thought royal baby mania was cooling down, another event filled royal fans with glee this weekend.

-There will also be a Lily Font, which has been commonly used in royal baptisms dating as far back as the 1800s.
+There is also a Lily Font, which has been commonly used in royal baptisms dating as far back as the 1800s.

 Tradition dictates that water from the River Jordan be used for the occasion, as this is where Jesus was baptised in the Bible.